verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 Running VPR
 ===========

-Lets now try running a simple pre-synthesized circuit (consisting of LUTs and Flip-Flops) and use the VPR tool to implement it on a specific FPGA architecture.
+Lets now try taking a simple pre-synthesized circuit (consisting of LUTs and Flip-Flops) and use the VPR tool to implement it on a specific FPGA architecture.

 Running VPR on a Pre-Synthesized Circuit
 ----------------------------------------